Computer Hope

-Displaying all active Internet connections in Linux.
+Displaying all active Internet connections in Linux

-It may be necessary to display what Internet connections are active on your Linux box.
-For example, seeing if the Apache service is actively running and if running what network ports it's listening to.
-To do this run the below netstat command in the command line.
+For example, seeing if the Apache service is actively running, and if running what network ports it's listening to can be done with the following command.

 netstat -natp